1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 Every of the controllers mentioned in this manual which are versions of RVS and LMS (and LMU7x) have at least one BSB port to offer.
 LPB isn't available at each type of these controllers, but for the usage of BSB-LAN it's not necessary - just use the BSB.
 PPS isn't used anymore at younger controllers, mostly old ones like RVA, RVP or LMU5x/6x are based on this type of connection system.

-In the folloowing I#ll give a shot overview of the main aspects and differences of these bus/connection systems.
+In the following subchapters will give a short overview of the main aspects and differences of these bus/connection systems.

 ---

 ## 2.1 BSB and LPB ##

-BSB (Boiler System Bus) and LPB (Local Process Bus) are two different bus types, which can be broke down to two different usage purposes:
+BSB (Boiler System Bus) and LPB (Local Process Bus) are two different bus types, which can be divided into two different usage purposes:

 1. The BSB is a 'local' bus, where e.g. parts like the operating unit or a room unit are connected to the controller of the heating system.
 It offers 'local' access to the controller.